-In this SEA Environmental Report, which is placed on public display alongside the Draft Strategy, the likely environmental effects of the Draft Strategy and the alternatives are predicted and their significance evaluated.
-The Report Environmental provides the Department, stakeholders and the public with understanding of the а clear likely environmental consequences of implementing the Draft Strategy.
+In this SEA Environmental Report, an earlier of which is placed on public display alongside the Draft Strategy, the likely environmental effects of the Strategy and the alternatives are predicted and their significance evaluated.
+The Report Environmental provides the Department, stakeholders and the public with clear understanding of the likelv а environmental consequences of implementing the Strategy.

-Mitigation measures to prevent or reduce significant adverse effects posed by the Draft Strategy are identified in Section 9 - these have been integrated into the Draft Strategy.
+Mitigation measures to prevent or reduce significant adverse effects posed by the Strategy are identified in Section 9 - these have been integrated into the Strategy.

-The Environmental Report will be updated in order to take account of recommendations contained in submissions and in order to take account of changes which are made to the original Draft Strategy that is being placed on public display.
+The Environmental Report has been updated in order to take account of recommendations contained in submissions and in order to take account of changes that were made to the original Strategy that was initially placed on public display.

-The Environmental Report is required to contain the information specified in Schedule 2 of the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (SI No. 435 of 2004), as amended (see Table 3.1).
+The Environmental Report contains the information specified in Schedule 2 of the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (SI No. 435 of 2004), as amended (see Table 3.1).

-No significant difficulties have been encountered during the undertaking of the assessment to date.
+No significant difficulties have been encountered during the undertaking of the assessment.